Category Archives: egovernment

 Rwanda cannot be understood without understanding this national event, and even our group (on a commercial trip) could not avoid the bullet holes in our local office, or the scars – both mental and physical – as some of our colleagues, narrated their stories of survival.

-One also did not see much activity such as jua kali metalworks, fabricators etc. and the rural market’s household goods shop had only china made offerings and no local ware such as in Kenya.
-Only one tailor was seen on the 110 KM trip to upcountry locale.
+One also did not see much activity such as jua kali metalworks, fabricators etc. and the rural market’s household goods shop had only China-made offerings and no local wares such as in Kenya.
+Only one tailor was seen on the 110 kilometre trip to an upcountry locale.
 Biashara is not as obvious nor as common, and one has heard is much more regulated by local councils and regions.
 In Kigali, Indians were seen doing business as were the Chinese.

 Overall, a peaceful, small, well managed nation was the impression left although one could see prisoners in their bright orange suits at work in the city as well in the rice fields in the rural areas.
 Prisoners do not escape when working the fields because, if they do, their families homestead will be confiscated in return by the government.